Jump to:

 Etiology

-Rotator cuff injury occurs when any of the 4 muscle-tendon units that surround the shoulder become damaged.
+Rotator cuff injury occurs when any of the four muscle-tendon units that surround the shoulder become damaged.
 Acute tears can result from immediate increased tensile force/overload or by direct laceration.
 The mechanism of injury in acute RCTs are typically easy to identify by patient history with specific reported incidents followed by onset of pain.
-Chronic, non-traumatic tears result from gradual changes from a pre-existing injury or by diminished vascularization because of aging, generalized comorbidities, tobacco usage, as well as physiologic predispositions or aberrant shoulder mechanics.41 Chronic subacromial impingement syndrome is possibly the most common cause of rotator cuff tears.25 Though tears can be found in any of the four rotator cuff muscles, the supraspinatus is the most commonly torn muscle.50
+Chronic, non-traumatic tears result from gradual changes from a pre-existing injury or by diminished vascularization.
+The “critical zone” of hypovascularity is typically described as the area located between 1-2 cm from the insertion site of the supraspinatus tendon on the greater tuberosity.
+This region, combined with factors such as aging, generalized comorbidities, tobacco usage, as well as physiologic predispositions or aberrant shoulder mechanics, renders it more susceptible to degenerative changes.7 Chronic subacromial impingement syndrome is possibly the most common cause of rotator cuff tears.8 Though tears can be found in any of the four rotator cuff muscles, the supraspinatus is the most commonly torn muscle.9

 Epidemiology including risk factors and primary prevention

-With respect to predisposing factors, advancing age is considered one of the most influential risks.39 RCTs are primarily symptomatic in persons aged 40 and older.
+With respect to predisposing factors, advancing age is considered one of the most influential risks.10 RCTs are primarily symptomatic in persons aged 40 and older.
 The average incidence of RCT reaches 20-30% in patients aged over 40 years; however, it can reach as high as 62% in patients over 80 years of age.
-A strong dose association has also been established between smoking history and the development of RC tears.39 There is also a correlation between RCTs and certain systemic conditions such as rheumatoid arthritis and diabetes.49
+A strong dose association has also been established between smoking history and the development of RC tears.10 There is also a correlation between RCTs and certain systemic conditions such as rheumatoid arthritis and diabetes.11

 In addition to degeneration, acute traumatic tears are associated with repetitive overhead motion and previous shoulder dislocation.4 Though RCTs are most common in the dominant limb, there is also a higher prevalence in the contralateral shoulder of a previously injured rotator cuff.39

-Long head of biceps tears and glenohumeral joint abnormalities are associated with RCTs almost 75% of the time.5 Cases of deltoid muscle rupture and/or superior migration of the humeral head may also indicate a high-grade RCT.6 In addition, pectoralis major muscle injury, typically associated with indirect trauma such as from weightlifting, is also associated with some degree of rotator cuff injury.7
+Long head of biceps tears and glenohumeral joint abnormalities are associated with RCTs nearly 75% of the time.12 Cases of deltoid muscle rupture and/or superior migration of the humeral head may also indicate a high-grade RCT.13 Further, pectoralis major (PM) muscle injury, typically associated with indirect trauma such as from weightlifting, is also associated with some degree of rotator cuff injury.14

 Patho-anatomy/physiology

-On the other hand, intrinsic impingement occurs due to degenerative processes within the tendon itself.
-26 The theories supporting an intrinsic mechanism of tendon injury point to the poor vascularization of the distal supraspinatus tendon near its insertion site onto the greater tuberosity.
-This so-called “critical zone” of the tendon is usually where injury or tears occur.
-Injuries in this area can be compounded by patients’ medical comorbidities that may further delay healing and disrupt the organization of the tendon fibers.41
+On the other hand, intrinsic impingement occurs due to degenerative processes within the tendon itself.16 The theories supporting an intrinsic mechanism of tendon injury point to the poor vascularization of the distal supraspinatus tendon near its insertion site onto the greater tuberosity.
+As noted above, this so-called “critical zone” of the tendon is typically where injury or tears occur.
+Injuries in this area can be compounded by patients’ medical comorbidities that may further delay healing and disrupt the organization of the tendon fibers.7

-Internal impingement, which also a form of extrinsic impingement, is not necessarily related to AHD.
 Internal impingement occurs on the articular surface of the tendon, usually between the superior glenoid and humeral head, when the shoulder is in an abducted, externally rotated, and extended position.
-This shoulder positioning can commonly be seen in volleyball, tennis, swimming, and baseball athletes.
+This shoulder positioning can commonly be seen in overhead athletes.

-A weakened rotator cuff with a normal deltoid can result in superior migration of the humeral head, allowing the tuberosity to repetitively abut against the coracoacromial arch.
+A weakened or incompetent rotator cuff with a normal deltoid can result in superior migration of the humeral head, allowing the tuberosity to repetitively abut against the coracoacromial arch.
 This migration can result in further injury to the supraspinatus and may lead to tearing of the tendon.
-Repetitive traction, friction, and glenohumeral rotation because of upward migration of the humeral head can lead to LHB tendinopathic changes.12
+Repetitive traction, friction, and glenohumeral rotation because of upward migration of the humeral head can lead to LHB tendinopathic changes.17

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-The diagnosis of rotator cuff injury at its onset can be challenging because there is a high proportion of patients with mild to moderate disease that may be asymptomatic.
-(39).
-Nevertheless, rotator cuff disease and impingement begins in early adulthood and progresses in subsequent years.
-According to Neer, the first phase of rotator cuff injury begins with increased edema and microhemorrhages of subacromial bursal tissue and within the rotator cuff tendons.
-This stage is usually reversible.
+The diagnosis of rotator cuff injury at its onset can be challenging because there is a high proportion of patients with mild to moderate disease that may be asymptomatic.10 Nevertheless, rotator cuff disease and impingement begins in early adulthood and progresses in subsequent years.
+The first phase of rotator cuff injury begins with increased edema and microhemorrhages of subacromial bursal tissue and within the rotator cuff tendons.
+This stage may be reversible.
 The second stage involves inflammatory remodeling changes and degeneration of the tendon.
 Inflammation can lead to calcific deposits resulting in rotator cuff tendonitis, which will typically be symptomatic between ages 25-40.
 Finally, in stage three, partial or full rotator cuff tears occur.
-This generally occurs after forty years of age (Table 3).
-27
+This generally occurs after forty years of age (Table 3).18

 Specific secondary or associated conditions and complications